neumino/neumino.github.io/movies.md

-### Proud Mary
+### Maze Runner: The Death Cure
-*Released on 2018-01-12, vote average 5.3*
+*Released on 2018-01-17, vote average 7.9*

-A hit woman kills a drug boss only to learn that she has left a boy orphaned.
-A year later, she saves the boy from a dangerous life on the street but finds herself unable to give the boy or herself a fresh start.
+Thomas leads his group of escaped Gladers on their final and most dangerous mission yet.
+To save their friends, they must break into the legendary Last City, a WCKD-controlled labyrinth that may turn out to be the deadliest maze of all.
+Anyone who makes it out alive will get answers to the questions the Gladers have been asking since they first arrived in the maze.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kQ1Zcv54USA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wnE_y4vN9nQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>